-The NAR engages in planning and research on the ideal forms of inter-regional cooperation in regional racing as well as for projects that invigorate regional racing.
+The NAR engages in planning and research on the ideal forms of inter-regional cooperation in Racing by Local Governments as well as for projects that invigorate Racing by Local Governments.
 It also executes necessary measures relating to racing schedules and programs while serving to coordinate organizers and others involved.

-At the same time, NAR serves to develop regional racing infrastructure.
-This involves (1) developing systems to consolidate the totalizer systems used in regional racing and for mutual sales with Japan Racing Association; (2) developing and operating information systems that collectively manage information on racing results and sales at racecourses throughout Japan; and (3) building a network system that integrates network systems for distributing this information and regional racing videos, and promoting sales growth, quick information supply, and the streamlining of race administration.
+At the same time, NAR serves to develop Racing by Local Governments infrastructure.
+This involves (1) developing systems to consolidate the totalizer systems used in Racing by Local Governments and for mutual sales with Japan Racing Association; (2) developing and operating information systems that collectively manage information on racing results and sales at racecourses throughout Japan; and (3) building a network system that integrates network systems for distributing this information and Racing by Local Governments videos, and promoting sales growth, quick information supply, and the streamlining of race administration.